The Most Gorgeous Waterfall in Every State

 North Carolina: Turtleback Falls

 This is one state that seems to have more than its fair share of stunning waterfalls, including Whitewater Falls, Looking Glass Falls, Elk River Falls, and Skinny Dip Falls.
 But Turtleback Falls near lovely Gorges State Park (where the trail to the falls begins) earns the top spot for its unique, rounded turtle-shell shape, which allows visitors to slide down and over the 20-foot plunge to the pool below.
 This natural formation rivals all the coolest water slides in the world, so be sure you’re a strong swimmer if you attempt the feat!
 Along the nearly two-mile hike to get there, you’ll also pass lovely Hidden Falls and towering 150-foot Rainbow Falls.

 North Dakota: Mineral Springs Waterfall

 Unlike its alphabetical predecessor, North Dakota has a grand total of one waterfall in the entire state: Mineral Springs Waterfall in Sheyenne State Forest.
 It’s not easy to find, and hikers who manage to locate it will be rewarded with a small trickle from an underground spring, as its name suggests.
-North Dakota may be short on waterfalls, but it’s one of five states with America’s best road trips.

 Ohio: Robinson Falls